kevinlondon/kevinlondon.github.io/_posts/2018-09-04-aws-certifications.md

 ## Is it worth it?

 It's worthwhile to [learn and be curious](https://www.amazon.jobs/principles).

 I'm glad that I've spent the time doing it.
 Learning more about the AWS ecosystem has allowed me to get up to speed on new projects in less time than before.
-In other words, the certification process gives you a good base.
-It's also helpful to get exposure to services like API Gateway, AWS Lambda, and DynamoDB.
+The certification process gives you a good base in AWS.
+It's also satisfying to overcome a challenge so I'd do it again and plan to finish out the certs.

-There’s anecdotal data that achieving the certificates can yield higher paying jobs.
-It’s better to pursue the certifications for the challenge and knowledge than to focus on the reward.